kwdunaway/WGBS_Tools/README.md

 ### <a name="venv"> Virtual Environment </a>

 Some of the dependencies need root access in order to install properly.
-Check to see if these are already installed.
-If not, it is recommended that you set up a virtual environment prior to installing wgbs_tools.
+Check to see if the [Lite](#Lite) or [Full](#Full) prerequisites are already installed (depending on what version you want to use).
+If any are not installed, it is recommended that you set up a virtual environment prior to installing wgbs_tools.

 The author uses [virtualenv](http://sourabhbajaj.com/mac-setup/Python/virtualenv.html) and will assume you are doing the same.
 If you do not use a virtual environment, you will need root access